Azeem000011111111/NextJs/README.md

 <Link> Component
 <Link> is a built-in component that extends the HTML <a> tag to provide prefetching and client-side navigation between routes.
 It is the primary way to navigate between routes in Next.js.

+<h1>Prefetching is not enabled in development, only in production</h1>

 You can use it by importing it from next/link, and passing a href prop to the component:

 app/page.tsx